RTÉ

 Raidió Teilifís Éireann (/ga/; Radio [and] Television of Ireland; RTÉ) is an Irish public service broadcaster.
 It produces and broadcasts programmes on television, radio and online.
-The radio service began in 1926, with regular television broadcasts beginning on 31 December 1961, making it one of the oldest continuously operating public service broadcasters in the world.
-It is headquartered in Donnybrook in Dublin, with offices across Ireland.
+The radio service began on 1 January 1926, and regular television broadcasts began on 31 December 1961, making RTÉ one of the oldest continuously operating public service broadcasters in the world.
+It is headquartered in the Donnybrook district of Dublin, with additional news offices and studios across Ireland.

-RTÉ is a statutory body, overseen by a board appointed by the Irish government, with general management in the hands of a committee of senior managers, currently an interim leadership team, headed by the Director General.
-RTÉ is regulated by Coimisiún na Meán.
+RTÉ is a statutory body, overseen by a board appointed by the Irish government, with general management in the hands of a committee of senior managers – currently an interim leadership team – headed by the director general.
+RTÉ is regulated by Coimisiún na Meán (lit.
+'Media Commission').
 It is financed by the television licence fee and through advertising, with some of its services funded solely by advertising, while others are funded solely by the licence fee.

-The current network consists of four main television channels (RTÉ One, RTÉ2, RTÉjr and RTÉ News) and four FM radio stations (RTÉ Radio 1, RTÉ 2fm, RTÉ Lyric FM and RTÉ Raidió na Gaeltachta).
-RTÉ also has a number of digital radio services, with RTÉ Gold being its only online station with a full schedule.
-The broadcaster operates a number of online services including a news website and app, as well as streaming service RTÉ Player.
-RTÉ previously owned 50% of sports broadcaster GAAGO, which in turn operated LOI TV.
+The current network consists of four main television channels (RTÉ One, RTÉ2, RTÉ KIDSjr and RTÉ News) and four FM radio stations (RTÉ Radio 1, RTÉ 2fm, RTÉ Lyric FM and RTÉ Raidió na Gaeltachta).
+RTÉ also has a number of digital radio services; RTÉ Gold is its only online station with a full schedule.
+The broadcaster operates a number of online services, including a news website and an app, as well as the streaming service RTÉ Player.
+RTÉ previously owned 50% of the sports broadcaster GAAGO, which in turn operated LOI TV.

 Radio Éireann, RTÉ's predecessor and at the time a section of the Department of Posts and Telegraphs, was one of 23 founding organisations of the European Broadcasting Union in 1950.
-RTÉ also publishes weekly listings and lifestyle magazine, the RTÉ Guide.
+RTÉ also publishes weekly listings and a lifestyle magazine, the RTÉ Guide.